 When was the last time you stopped to consider just how complex a biological machine your body is?
 Every system within you requires a carefully-managed smattering of nutrients and energy to keep your body running properly – most of which can be sourced directly from a healthy diet complete with plenty of fruits and vegetables.
 From essential vitamins to minerals such as iron and magnesium, ensuring your diet is heavy in leafy greens can help to naturally maintain the health and fitness of your body.

 Making a swap can be fairly simple.
 For example, consider how your average salad is often heavy with iceberg lettuce.
-It's not as nutritionally-deficient as many will lead you to believe, but swapping out a portion of that salad's lettuce for spinach can give you a solid boost in nutritional value!
+It's not as nutritionally-deficient as many will lead you to believe, but swapping out a portion of that salad's lettuce for spinach or kale can give you a solid boost in nutritional value!

 5. Fruits & Vegetables Can Boost Weight Loss

 While often not as calorie-dense as other foods, this works out to benefit those concerned about their waistline.
 Lowering your calorie intake with natural foods is often easier without feeling like you've given up a significant portion of your daily food intake.

 As mentioned earlier, given the water weight in many fruits and vegetables, you can get away with eating more of what you like while avoiding many of the unhealthier pitfalls that come with wolfing down an entire bag of chips.
 So, if you’re looking for a way to sustainably lose weight, be sure to swap carbohydrate-packed foods for fresh fruits and veggies instead!